JadeCong/JadeCong.github.io/contents/_drafts/example-draft.md

 ---
 layout: post
-title: Example Doc
+title: Example Draft
 description: >
-  This is an example that how to make a post-type doc post.
+  This is an example that how to create a draft post.
 hide_description:
 image:
   path: